Saint-Étienne–Bouthéon Airport

+History

 In February 2017, the airport decided to cancel all subsidies towards low cost carriers serving the airport which led to Ryanair and Pegasus Airlines cancelling all services to Saint-Étienne by 2018.
-As of April 2018, the airport website mentions no scheduled services, but there are holiday charters, mainly to Mediterranean destinations.
+As of 2024, there are no scheduled services to and from the airport, although there are occasional holiday charters, mainly to Mediterranean destinations.
+Passengers were reallocated to Lyon–Saint-Exupéry Airport which is located 77 km to the north east of Saint-Étienne–Bouthéon Airport.